 - Attract more visitors through visibility

-- Increase the reach of the brand, promoting the website
+- Increase brand reach and promote the website

-- Attract customers and find out what motivates the target group to buy
+- Attract customers and find out what motivates the target group to make a purchase

 Before you place an ad in a search engine, research relevant keywords for your offer.
 What’s important is what potential customers enter into the search field when they search for information, products, or services.
-You calculate a budget for these keywords: How much can an ad cost depending on the product price and a certain conversion rate from click to purchase without incurring losses?
-Then you bid – automatically and in real time – for a place on the results list.
+You should also calculate a budget for these keywords.
+How much can an ad cost depending on the product price and a certain conversion rate from click to purchase without incurring losses?
+Then you bid – automatically and in real-time – for a place on the results list.
 Market leader Google provides the advertising platform "Ads" for this.
-Of course, Bing, Yahoo, and other search engines, as well as third-party websites, also offer this form of advertising.
+Of course, Bing, Yahoo, and other search engines, and third-party websites, also offer SEA advertising.

-The advertising platform Google Ads (formerly "AdWords") is still the first point of contact for many SEA experts.
-In our guide, you will find five tips for your first Google Ads campaign, which will help you to use this marketing tool as optimally as possible.
+The advertising platform Google Ads (formerly "AdWords") is still a primary target for many SEA marketers.
+Explore our guide to discover five tips for your first Google Ads campaign, to use this marketing tool as optimally as possible.

 Display advertising: more than just banner advertising

-Display advertising uses graphical elements to get users to click on the advertisement.
-A link leads users to your website (or landing page) after clicking.
+Display advertising uses graphical elements to get users to click on an advertisement.
+A link directs users to your website (or landing page) after they click on it.
 In their simplest form, advertising banners like these are the online equivalent of billboards, but offer far more possibilities.
-The difference to SEA is mainly in the content: SEA uses text; but display advertising also uses images and video.
-In addition, SEA measures are usually limited to search engine result pages.
+The difference to SEA is mostly the content: SEA uses text, but display advertisements also include images and videos.
+In addition, SEA is usually limited to search engine result pages.
 Display ads promote your website in various ways: